inpsyde/vip-composer-plugin/README.md

 ## Composer configuration

 The `composer.json` is pretty standard.
-There are two things that regards the plugin:
+There are **a few things** that must be taken into consideration:

-- the plugin must be required via `inpsyde/vip-composer-plugin`
+- this plugin must be required, its name is `inpsyde/vip-composer-plugin`
 - an object `extra.vip-composer` can be used to configure / customize plugin behavior.
 This is entirely **optional**.
-- `config.vendor-dir` must be used to point the "client MU plugins folder", by default `vip/client-mu-plugins/vendor` but outer folder name might change based on configuration of `extra.vip-composer.vip.local-dir`
+- `config.vendor-dir` must be used to point the "client MU plugins folder", by default `vip/client-mu-plugins/vendor` but outer folder name (`/vip`) might change based on configuration of `extra.vip-composer.vip.local-dir`

 The whole set of settings available, with their defaults, looks like this: